sufal54/jacksDB/Readme.md

 - 🗂️ Per-field and nested key indexing
 - ⚡ Efficient in-place updates (if new data fits)
 - 🧼 Background-safe deletion with `removeGarbage()`
+- 📁 Fully file-based – no server required